Bulletin #1205, Bloat Nematode in Maine Garlic

 A test is no better than the sample taken.
 Clean test results are not a guarantee that the entire farm is free from bloat nematode, only that it was not detected in the sample.
 Periodic retesting of seed garlic may be warranted.
 Seed and soil testing for bloat nematode are not the same as a certification program.
 Presently, Maine has no certification program for garlic seed.
 The University of Maine Cooperative Extension testing service does fee-based Garlic Bloat Nematode Testing.

 - Plant clean seed.

-Bloat nematode is introduced and perpetuated primarily by planting seed that is infected with the nematode.
+Bloat nematode is introduced and perpetuated primarily by planting the seed that is infected with the nematode.
 Do not plant any garlic from a crop that has bloat.
 If bloat nematode has been confirmed in a field, do not replant any garlic from that field.
 Bulbs from an infested field may appear symptomless, but could harbor low levels of bloat nematodes and will serve to perpetuate the issue.
 Such symptomless garlic has been planted, with disastrous results at harvest.
 It is unknown whether the nematodes could be harbored in bubils formed at the top of scapes, so avoid planting bulbils from an infected crop.
 Hot-water treatment of garlic planting stock is not recommended as a solution to infected seed garlic unless professional equipment is used.